-The Constitution Part 3C- Joint Committees
+Part 3C - Joint Committees

-Part 3C - Joint Committees / Commented [NM1]: Entire chapter moved to E1, subject to the following tracked changes Introduction Commented [NM2]: Heading removed due to new structure Full Council is empowered to establish joint committees together with other local authorities, and to delegate functions to those joint committees.
+Full Council is empowered to establish joint committees together with other local authorities, and to delegate functions to those joint committees.
 This part contains a list of the joint committees which have been established by Full Council and sets out their composition, purpose and delegated functions.
 In addition, where there are special procedural rules these are also listed.
-Commented [NM3]: Removed due to duplication a) Greater Cambridge Partnership Executive Board

-A. Greater Cambridge Partnership Integrated Governance Framework
+A. Greater Cambridge Partnership Integrated Governance Framework a) Greater Cambridge Partnership Executive Board